SkylineCommunications/dataminer-docs/develop/devguide/Automation/UIBlockTypesOverview.md

 ## Parameter

-Allows you to define a newly created dialog box item as a text item displaying the value of a Parameter.
+Allows you to define a newly created dialog box item as a text item displaying the value of a parameter.

-In the *Extra* property we enter the information to find the parameter.
-See [Extra](xref:Skyline.DataMiner.Automation.UIBlockDefinition#Skyline_DataMiner_Automation_UIBlockDefinition_Extra).
+In the [Extra](xref:Skyline.DataMiner.Automation.UIBlockDefinition#Skyline_DataMiner_Automation_UIBlockDefinition_Extra) property, enter the information to find the parameter.

 Example: